TZstatsADS/Fall2018-Proj3-Sec2-grp9/doc/a_note_on_contributions.md

 Below is an example.
 If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement**. "

 ---
-Sample project README statement.

-Project xxx
+Project 3

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+Team members: Chenzhong Zhong, Ruoxi Bai, Xin Jin,Yujia Wang, Yan Wang

+Summary: Tasked with increasing picture resolution in this project, we trained a GBM model as the baseline , and an Xgboost with modified data and parameters as the improvement, successfully increasing the PSNR.

+[Contribution Statement] Chenzhong Zhong did feature extraction, training, super resolution, and PSNR part of both models.
+                         Ruoxi Bai developed the Xgboost model as an improvement, including tuning parameters with cross validation.
+                         Xin Jin did super resolution for both models, and tuning parameters with cross validation for the baseline model.
+                         Yujia Wang did super resolution part for both models, and cross validation for the Xgboost model.
+                         Yan Wang partipated in group meetings.